Juan Aurich: Colors and badge

 The original Club Deportivo Juan Aurich's colors were red and white.
 Both Juan Aurich de Chiclayo and Juan Aurich de La Victoria adopted the same colors and the same badge.

+The club modified its crest at the beginning of 2015, which includes the name of the team, the city of Chiclayo and the year of its foundation (1922).
+In addition, in its new image, Juan Aurich also sports a star on the left side.
+This symbol refers to the 'Ciclón' team that died in 1953 in an accident, in the club's well-remembered tragedy, which is why the tribute is made.
+The golden star at the top corresponds to the national title obtained in 2011.

 Stadium

-Juan Aurich plays in the multi-purpose stadium Estadio Elías Aguirre which has a capacity of 25,000.
+Juan Aurich plays in the multi-purpose stadium Estadio Elías Aguirre which has a capacity of 24,500.
 Built between 1968 and 1970 by the municipality of the Chiclayo Province, it was named after the 19th century Peruvian sailor Elías Aguirre Romero.
 The municipality transferred administration of the stadium to the Instituto Peruano del Deporte.
 The stadium was renovated for the 2004 Copa América and again for the 2005 FIFA U-17 World Championship in which artificial turf was installed.
 The stadium is also home to many football clubs of the Chiclayo province that compete in the Ligas Distritales.
 In 2013, the stadium was closed for renovations in preparation for the 2013 Bolivarian Games to be held in Trujillo.
 Consequently, Juan Aurich has temporarily moved its home matches to the Estadio Francisco Mendoza Pizarro, located in Olmos.